 So how did this massive beast come into existence?
 Two amateur paleontologists from the area apparently thought it was a good idea.
 Bob and Norma Gene Young hired Joe Barrington from Throckmorton, Texas to create the massive sculpture.

 - Cimarronasaurus "Cimmy"

-- Size of this Apatosaurus calculated from 80% of bones that were excavated in western Cimarron County in the 1930s.
+- The size of this Apatosaurus was calculated from 80% of bones that were excavated in western Cimarron County in the 1930s.

 - Length - 65 feet Height - 35 feet